jalanderos/STRIDE-CH/README.md

 ## Contact

-Jaime A. Landeros, Cal Poly Pomona Aerospace Engineering Undergraduate Student as of Spring 2024.
-This project is associated with a NASA Goddard Solar Physics Internship.
+Jaime A. Landeros.
+This project is associated with a 2021-2024 internship under the NASA Goddard Solar Physics Division.
 - Email: See jalanderos Github account